 - Beyond 60 days: coefficient 0.10

-Example: A fundraising round (score 90) detected 10 days ago has an effective score of 90 × 0.65 = 58.5.
+Example: a fundraising round (score 90) detected 10 days ago has an effective score of 90 × 0.65 = 58.5.
 The same round detected yesterday scores 90.
 This mechanism forces quick action on hot signals.

 Multi-signal composite score